Participants, lets discuss “Quality”?| Alexandra - 24/03/2020

 And finally, the right attitude...

-It is the recruiter’s responsibility to make sure the participants they recruit have the right attitude for the topic at hand, they need to be committed and attentive, creative and curious and of course be motivated by the issues addressed.
+It is the recruiter’s responsibility to make sure the participants they recruit have the right attitude for the topic at hand, are committed and attentive, exhibit creativity and curiosity, and of course be motivated by the issues addressed.
 These elements, sometimes difficult to define, must be considered.
 With that being said, constructive feedback from the moderator or from the coordinator is always greatly appreciated in order to maintain the highest standards project after project ????.